 - a.
-All Defendants haveare "person[s]" who through a pattern of criminal activity set forth in paragraphs 55 through 79, have "acquire[d]... directly or indirectly" an "interest in" the Land which is "real property" within the meaning of the statute. - b.
-All Defendants are "person[s] who have received. . .proceeds derived, directly or indirectly, from a pattern of criminal activity in which [they] participated as. .principal[s], to use or invest, directly or indirectly, . .part of the proceeds thereof. . .in the acquisition of. . .[a] right, interest, or equity in" the Land, which is real property as set forth above. - 75.84.
-Defendants acted in concert with one another in conspiring together in a pattern of activities to embezzle funds from and criminally defraud Sixteen Plus and its shareholders, which is expressly prohibited by 14 V.I.C. §834, causing damages to Sixteen Plus and its shareholders. - 76.85.
-The-Defendants conspired together within the statutory limitations period to accomplish this goal by using unlawful means, including the use of knowingly false court filings in two different casesand, tax and corporate filings, use of the mail and wires -- and by perjured testimony in violation of 14 V.I.C. §1541 and §1548. - 77.86.
-This enterprise of criminal activity included This was criminal activity as defined by Title 14, Chapter 41 (giving false statements), Chapter 75 (obstruction of justice) and Chapter 77 (perjury) as well as various reporting, wire fraud and other crimes.
+All Defendants are "person[s]" who through a pattern of criminal activity set forth in paragraphs 55 through 79, have "acquire[d]. . . directly or indirectly" an "interest in" the Land which is "real property" within the meaning of the statute. - b.
+All Defendants are "person[s] who have received. . .proceeds derived, directly or indirectly, from a pattern of criminal activity in which [they] participated as. . .principal[s], to use or invest, directly or indirectly,. . .part of the proceeds thereof. . .in the acquisition of. . .[a] right, interest, or equity in" the Land, which is real property as set forth above. - 84.
+Defendants acted in concert with one another in conspiring together in a pattern of activities to embezzle funds from and criminally defraud Sixteen Plus and its shareholders, which is expressly prohibited by 14 V.I.C. §834, causing damages to Sixteen Plus and its shareholders. - 85.
+Defendants conspired together within the statutory limitations period to accomplish this goal by using unlawful means, including the use of knowingly false court filings in two different cases, tax and corporate filings, use of the mail and wires -- and by perjured testimony in violation of 14 V.I.C. §1541 and §1548. - 86.
+This was criminal activity as defined by Title 14, Chapter 41 (giving false statements), Chapter 75 (obstruction of justice) and Chapter 77 (perjury) as well as various reporting, wire fraud and other crimes. - 87.
+Such criminal conduct by the Defendants was undertaken in a years long pattern as set forth in Chapter 30 of Title 14 of the Virgin Islands Code, as the Defendants acted in concert as a group in association with one another in carrying out their goal of embezzling funds from and otherwise defrauding Sixteen Plus and its shareholders, with each of the named Defendants being a

-- 78.87.
-Such criminal conduct by the Defendants constitutes an enterprise of criminal activitywas undertaken in a years long pattern as defined byset forth in Chapter 30 of Title 14 of the Virgin Islands Code, as the Defendants acted in concert as a group in association with one another in carrying out their goal of embezzling funds from and otherwise defrauding Sixteen Plus and its shareholders, with each of the named Defendants being a Principal in this enterprise within the statutory limitations period.
-Indeed, the criminal enterprise is still on-going. - 79.88.
-This enterprise of criminal activity involved a continued pattern of related criminal acts, beginning in 2005 when the first offers to purchase the Land were received, continuing through their more recent actions following the release of the Federal lien, and up to the current date related to the goal of the enterprise, which consisted of multiple felonies during this time period.
-These were not isolated acts, and were all done with the intent to embezzle from, defraud and otherwise injure Sixteen Plus, file tax and corporate information with the USVI government and give perjured documents and testimony to the Courts of the Virgin Islands. - 80.89.
-Pursuant to 14 V.I.C. §605, it is unlawful for the Defendants to engage in such a criminal activity, as was done here. - 81.90.
-Sixteen Plus has been injured by this enterprise of criminal activity, targeting the enterprise, already subjecting its real property to a sham mortgage in a present value in the millions of dollars and by loss of value from the time the Land could have been sold or could now be sold for peak value but for the enterprise.
+Principal in this enterprise within the statutory limitations period.
+Indeed, the criminal enterprise is still on-going.

-82.91.
+- 88. These were not isolated acts, and were all done with the intent to embezzle from, defraud and otherwise injure Sixteen Plus, file tax and corporate information with the USVI government and give perjured documents and testimony to the Courts of the Virgin Islands. - 89.
+Pursuant to 14 V.I.C. §605, it is unlawful for the Defendants to engage in such a criminal activity, as was done here. - 90.
+Sixteen Plus has been injured by this criminal activity targeting the enterprise, already subjecting its real property to a sham mortgage in a present value in the millions of dollars and by loss of value from the time the Land could have been sold or could now be sold for peak value. - 91.
 As such, Sixteen Plus is entitled to all civil remedies permitted an aggrieved party by 14 V.I.C. § 607, including statutory treble damages, for all damages caused by Defendants' unlawful criminal enterprise.